 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Sterling is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Sterling is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Sterling is a town of professionals, service providers and sales and office workers.
 There are especially a lot of people living in Sterling who work in office and administrative support (11.73%), personal care services (8.41%) and sales jobs (8.38%).

-Telecommuters are a relatively large percentage of the workforce: 10.35% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Sterling telecommute to their jobs.
+Overall, about 10.35% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-Sterling is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Sterling is a great place for families with children to consider.
+First of all, many other families with children live here, making Sterling a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Sterling has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Sterling’s overall crime rate is lower than average for the country.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Sterling has relatively fewer families with younger children, and/or college students.
 Combined, this makes Sterling a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.